 Do you have a passion for music and a talent for working with software and hardware?
-If yes, a career as a Sound Technician/Engineer may be for you.
+If yes, a Sound Technician/Engineer career may be for you.

 Sound Technicians operate various audio equipment to record, amplify, mix and enhance the audio for TV, film, radio, stage concerts, or video productions.